Co-Ownership

 An ownership arrangement where two or more people own a second home together and share use, costs, and responsibilities.

 Co-ownership is an arrangement where two or more people — typically siblings, friends, or business partners — own a second home together.
-The co-ownership can be formalized with a written agreement or informal based on verbal agreements.
+The co-ownership can be formalized with a written agreement or kept informal based on verbal agreements.

 How does co-ownership work?